Cessation of Somatostatin Analogues After PRRT in Mid, Hind-Gut and Pancreatic Neuroendocrine Tumours

 Inclusion Criteria:

-• - Adults over 18 years of age with well or moderately differentiated mid or hindgut neuroendocrine tumour, metastatic and inoperable, demonstrating progression despite SSA treatment of sufficient disease magnitude to warrant PRRT as determined by the treating clinician and/or the NET Multidisciplinary Team (MDT).
+• - Adults over 18 years of age with well or moderately differentiated mid or hindgut neuroendocrine tumour, or pancreatic neuroendocrine tumour, metastatic and inoperable, demonstrating progression despite SSA treatment of sufficient disease magnitude to warrant PRRT as determined by the treating clinician and/or the NET Multidisciplinary Team (MDT).

 • - Must have measurable disease on triphasic CT/MRI as per RECIST 1.1.

-This is a minimum of 30 mg Octreotide and 120mg lanreotide monthly.
+This is a minimum of 30 mg Octreotide or120mg lanreotide monthly.

 • - Uptake on SSTR PET scan demonstrating somatostatin receptor expression that is suitable for PRRT as judged by the clinical team.